StreetHack-v0/hollow-serpent/README.md

 * `adminActivity`: Registration/Unregistration of `refEventListener` on `onStart()` and `onStop()` respectively, to prevent duplication of visitorList data on restart of `adminActivity`

 ( Sorry to not include Unit Tests.
 I was trying to test individual activities with their seperate Test classes but somehow, `AndroidJUnitRunner` dependencies were not working even after being downloaded.
 AndroidX dependencies brought same results.)

+(Please use original `google-services.json` file.
+I would be closing the Firebase Project for obstructing further use.)